zentrocdot/sd-webui-predefined_aspect_ratios/README.md

 Extension for the [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), which is adding buttons for the selection of predefined aspect ratios from within the web UI.

+## Preface

+The existing solutions [3,4,5] are to complex for my personal needs.
+This is a version with just buttons of a predefined set of aspect ratios.
+They cover the most common aspect ratios used.

 ## Selector Buttons for Predefined Aspect Ratios

 Following aspect ratios are implemented: